 “It is very rare.
 I’m the only clinical psychologist in green and surprisingly I’m the only psychologist in the military.”

 On October 10, Becky will join millions of people around the globe to mark World Mental Health Day – 24 hours to reflect on your own wellbeing and promote listening to yourself and others.
 But for therapists like Becky, every day is world mental health day.
 She said:

 “Every day we’re providing that care for people with mental health needs, but I think it’s really fantastic because it gives the public a day to mark the importance of mental health and seeking help.”

 However, Becky did not grow up wanting to be a soldier.
-She dreamt of a different career path.
-She said:
+Speaking to BFBS, the forces station broadcaster Liz Mullen, Becky revealed that she dreamt of a different career path, saying: